 For those who are sitting in one place indoors all day, having a small plant or even a computer background of nature can make all the difference.
-Growing an indoor garden, even a small couple of pots on a counter, will make an enormous health difference for both your air quality and mental health.
+Growing an indoor garden, even a small couple of pots on a counter will make an enormous health difference for both your air quality and mental health.
 Growing herbs or vegetables could improve your health physically.

 It’s extremely easy after binging on comfort food to find that your weight has changed for the worse, but that sluggish food makes your mind and mood sluggish as well.
-Mix it up and having something healthier will help your body and mind work at their peak performance.
+Mixing it up and having something healthier will help your body and mind work at their peak performance.

-While driving past the gym might feel like it counted as going to the gym, (isn’t all that traffic an exercise in patience?) you and I both know it doesn’t have the same effect.
-If weights and treadmills aren’t your thing, try a walk around the neighborhood or when watching TV at home, see how many sit ups you can do during the commercial break.
+While driving past the gym might feel like it counted as going to the gym, (isn’t all that traffic an exercise in patience?) we all know it doesn’t have the same effect.
+If weights and treadmills aren’t your things, try a walk around the neighborhood or when watching TV at home, see how many sit-ups you can do during the commercial break.